ZyreApps/hydra/README.txt

 This section describes the API provided by the current Hydra implementation, and is meant for developers who wish to use Hydra in their applications.

+TBD.

 ## Implementation Notes

+A Hydra service runs in a working directory and uses a lockfile (hydra.lock) to prevent multiple instances from running in the same directory.

 This Hydra implementation stores posts in a subdirectory called posts, with one text file per post, in ZPL format (ZeroMQ RFC 4).
 Post files are named "yyyy-mm-dd(nnnnnnnnn)", consisting of the date the post was created on disk (not the post timestamp), and a 9-digit sequence number (the most decimal digits that will fit into a 32-bit integer).

-A Hydra service runs in a working directory and uses a lockfile (hydra.lock) to prevent multiple instances from running in the same directory.

 The Hydra working directory has these files:

 * hydra.cfg -- a configuration file, generated the first time if needed.
-* ledger.txt -- a list of all posts held by the node.
-A post ID is a UUID, and the ledger holds one UUID per line.
 * posts/ -- a subdirectory holding all posts.
-* blobs/ -- a subdirectory holding content blobs (when posts don't refer to other existing files).
 * peers/ -- a subdirectory holding peer status files.
 A peer status file is named by the peer's unique ID and holds the peer meta data in SPL format.

 ## Ownership and Contributing